profbrandon/tectonics-2/etc/ideas.md

       * How far should the plates be allowed to subduct under each other if at all?
         - The worry is that mountains would stack on one line of pixels bordering the continents
           + Perhaps through a combination of accretion and "folding" a similar result could be obtained
+      * How should this affect the plate's momentum?
+Subduction is theorized to pull the hanging plate towards the margin, but should the riding plate slow down?
+      * Can thrust faults be modeled in a somewhat realistic fashion?
     + Divergence
       * Creates new oceanic crust or crust of decreasing height to some minimum value (probably the latter)
         - In the case of the latter, should there be a drop off when the crust becomes submerged?
+        - How can this be used to model normal faults in a semi-realistic fashion?
       * In the ocean it creates midocean ridges which are explained by the less-dense, freshly created rock that then cools and accumulates rock from the upper mantle
         - This could potentially be modeled but would either need to use age to determine the accretion, or rock temperature (the former seems more appealing)
+      * This should push plates apart, providing an acceleration, possibly related to the length of the boundary?
+    + Transform Boundaries
+      * These only really make sense when the plates are moving in exactly opposite directions and if the boundary between them is parallel to their velocity vectors
+      * How could these be modeled?
+Is leaving them out inaccurate?
+        - It seems likely that the action of plates would try to minimize the energy between them, thus, plate boundaries should optimize themselves for either purely transform behavior or purely subductive behavior.
+Perhaps, plates could lose small bits of material to the other, slowly changing the orientation of the boundary.
+What could be the local mechanism to do this?

 Chunks
   - Contain rock type, density, age, erodibility, height (depth?) etc.